usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 "Accounts Portal"](https://sdf.slac.stanford.edu/public/doc/#/accounts-and-access?id=access).
 After this, give it a hour for the changes to be proprogated through SLAC computing.

-The above URL is actually the main user document page of SDF.
+The above URL is actually [the main page of SDF](https://sdf.slac.stanford.edu) (login info at the upper half of the page, and user document at the lower half of the page).
 At there you can also find [the basic info about using SLURM batch system](https://sdf.slac.stanford.edu/public/doc/#/batch-compute?id=using-slurm).
 One of the lines in the example SLURM submission script, `#SBATCH --partition=shared` allows you to specify "shared" or "usatlas".